Sebjet24/Rural_Surge/README.md

         set "state_county_code" = concat(state_code,county_code);
 ```

-* Includes at least two tables (or collections, if using MongoDB)
-Ten tables were initially created (see schema) and additional tables added as we explored for machine learning data.
+- Ten tables were initially created (see schema) and additional tables added as we explored for machine learning data.

   <img src="Images/pg_admin_table_views.png" width="40%" height="20%">

-* Includes at least one join using the database language (not including any joins in Pandas)

-We created a query and subsequent data table with the below, which includes a left outer join from area_table and geo_lookup tables.
+- We created a query and subsequent data table with the below, which includes a left outer join from area_table and geo_lookup tables.

     ```
     -- has_0 = Population with zero providers (i.e., no broadband) given choice of technology and speed